solana-foundation/developer-content/content/courses/onchain-development/anchor-pdas.md

   - Use the `realloc` constraint to reallocate space on an existing account
   - Use the `close` constraint to close an existing account
 description:
-  "Learn how to store arbitrry data on Solana, using PDAs, an inbuilt key-value store."
+  "Store arbitrary data on Solana, using PDAs, an inbuilt key-value store."
 ---

 ## Summary